v-shi/cs-assignments/README.md

 # python-tester
-Repository to test some basic Python code
+Repository for some Python Exercises & Assignments